jfhinchcliffe/CoderFactoryAcademy2016Notes/Coderfactory_Notes/Week1/notes.md

 readline -- Reads just one line of a text file. truncate -- Empties the file.
 Watch out if you care about the file. write('stuff') -- Writes "stuff" to the file.

+ARGV is a hash which contains all the arguments that are being passed into a file / method.
+You can get the first argument by calling for ARGV.first (eg. filename = ARGV.first )